Kim Il Sung: Korean War

-Consolidating power
+Consolidation of power

-With the end of the Korean War, despite the failure to unify Korea under his rule, Kim Il-sung proclaimed the war a victory in the sense that he had remained in power in the north.
+With the end of the Korean War, despite the failure to unify Korea under his rule, Kim Il Sung proclaimed the war a victory in the sense that he had remained in power in the north.
 However, the three-year war left North Korea devastated, and Kim immediately embarked on a large reconstruction effort.
 He launched a five-year national economic plan (akin to Soviet Union's five-year plans) to establish a command economy, with all industry owned by the state and all agriculture collectivized.
 The economy was focused on heavy industry and arms production.
-By the 1960s, North Korea briefly enjoyed a standard of living higher than the South, which was fraught with political instability and economic crises.
-Both South and North Korea retained huge armed forces to defend the 1953 Demilitarized Zone, and US forces remained in the South.
+By the 1960s, North Korea enjoyed a standard of living which was higher than the standard of living in the South, which was fraught with political instability and economic crises.

 In the ensuing years, Kim established himself as an independent leader of international communism.
 In 1956, he joined Mao in the "anti-revisionist" camp, which did not accept Nikita Khrushchev's program of de-Stalinization, yet he did not become a Maoist himself.
 At the same time, he consolidated his power over the Korean communist movement.
 Rival leaders were eliminated.
 Pak Hon-yong, leader of the Korean Communist Party, was purged and executed in 1955.
 Choe Chang-ik appears to have been purged as well.
 Yi Sang-Cho, North Korea's ambassador to the Soviet Union and a critic of Kim who defected to the Soviet Union in 1956, was declared a factionalist and a traitor.
 The 1955 Juche speech, which stressed Korean independence, debuted in the context of Kim's power struggle against leaders such as Pak, who had Soviet backing.
 This was little noticed at the time until state media started talking about it in 1963.
 Kim developed the policy and ideology of Juche in opposition to the idea of North Korea as a satellite state of China or the Soviet Union.